AcnodeLabs/AlgeSDK/README.md

 ## Installing the ALGE SDK

+Visual Studio (Windows) , XCode (macOS, iOS),  Android Studio (android) and are the preferred development environments.

 The installation is pretty straightforward.
 Extract the package to your repository and you are good to Go.
 First step would be to use and Run existing provided Applications to get the idea of the Caps.
 Gather your devices, iPod touch, iPhone , Android Phone, iPad, Atom Notebook etc to automatically build an existing App from source.
 ALGE SDK Folder can be copied to another machine and would run as all paths are relative.
 It also simplifies to zip your App Folder to backup all your work periodically.